awxkee/colorutils-rs/README.md

 Prebuilt solutions ~3-5 times faster than naive implementation.
 If your case fits that you prebuilt function.
 Speed increasing done with AVX, NEON and SSE, if you are disabled or not using CPU with this features then you won't receive any benefits.

+Also, `fma` target feature for x86-64 is available.

+Target feature at compile time `+avx2` must be activated to properly compile avx2 instructions.
+This is an important step even when runtime dispatch are used.